cherrynoize/clone/README.md

 ## Configuration

-Clone can be configured in the default config file (defined at the top of the Clone script) or in any job file to be run.
+Clone can be configured in the default `config.sh` file or in any job file to be run.

-Configurations specified in currently running jobs is local to the active job only and overrides main config file's parameters.
+Configuration specified in currently running jobs is local to the active job only and overrides the main config's.

 In config files you can specify additional option parameters, as well as custom sync maps, commands to be run after job execution, etc.

-Please refer to the example files provided in the repo for specific syntax.
+Please refer to the example files provided in the repo for specific syntax and use-cases.
 You can use these as a starter configuration and expand upon them.
-An in-depth explanation should be overkill if you just edit the values and preserve the basic structure.
-Key concepts are still addressed in comments.
+An in-depth explanation should be overkill if you just stick to editing the given values and preserve the basic structure.
+Key concepts are still always addressed in comments.

 ## System cloning

 If you want to automate system reproduction a good rule of thumb is to back up what you know you want to back up, and leave the rest.

-Sometimes it's not so easy to keep track of what you edited and so on.
-You should update your job file in time when a new location needs to be synchronized, so that it's done automatically the next time it is run.
+Sometimes it's not so easy to keep track of what you want to back up though.
+You should update your job file whenever a new location needs to be synchronized, so that it's done automatically on the next run.

 You can find in the example jobs a [useful sync map of user-relevant files](jobs/sync.sh) that can be easily translated to a new system to